1894 Cripple Creek miners' strike

 The Cripple Creek miners' strike of 1894 was a five-month strike by the Western Federation of Miners (WFM) in Cripple Creek, Colorado, United States.
 It resulted in a victory for the union and was followed in 1903 by the Colorado Labor Wars.
 It is notable for being the only time in United States history when a state militia was called out (May/June 1894) in support of striking workers.

 The strike was characterized by firefights and use of dynamite, and ended after a standoff between the Colorado state militia and a private force working for owners of the mines.
 In the years after the strike, the WFM's popularity and power increased significantly through the region.

 Causes of the strike

 At the end of the 19th century, Cripple Creek was the largest town in the gold-mining district that included the towns of Altman, Anaconda, Arequa, Goldfield, Elkton, Independence and Victor, about 20 miles from Colorado Springs on the southwest side of Pikes Peak.
 Surface gold was discovered in the area in 1891, and within three years more than 150 mines were operating there.

-The Panic of 1893 caused the price of silver to crash; the gold price, however, remained fixed, as the United States was on the gold standard.
-The influx of silver miners into the gold mines caused a lowering of wages.
-Mine owners demanded longer hours for less pay.
+The 1893 economic depression led to the price of silver to crash, while the gold price remained stable, leading to the movement of workers from silver mines to gold producing areas.
+Cripple Creek's mines remained in full production during this period, but the influx of labor produced downward pressure on wages which some mine owners sought to exploit.